nivethan-raaj/TurfManagement/README.md

 # Turf Management System - Frontend (Next.js)

 This is the **Turf Management System** frontend built using **Next.js**.
-The project is designed for booking and managing turf reservations, and integrates authentication and authorization for user security.
+The project is designed for booking and managing turf reservations, and rental of sports equipments also Tournament and Coach Booking

 ## Getting Started